senarvi/senarvi.github.io/_posts/2016-12-15-kaldi-lattices.md

 ---
-layout: post
 title: "Kaldi lattices"
-description: "Introduction to working with Kaldi lattices, and differences to SLF"
-category:
-tags: []
-use_math: true
+math: true
 ---

-{% include setup %}
+## Introduction to working with Kaldi lattices, and differences to SLF

 ### Differences between SLF and Kaldi lattices